data-edu/data-science-in-education/_book/12-wt-social-network-analysis.md

 ## Conclusion

 In this chapter, we used social media data from the #tidytuesday hashtag to prepare and visualize social network data.
-This is a powerful technique that can reveal who is interacting with whom in some cases can suggest why.

-Behind these visualizations there are also statistical models and methods that help to further understand relationships in a network.

-One way to consider these models and methods is by considering selection and influence, two *processes* at play in our relationships.
-These two processes are commonly the focus of statistical analyses of networks.
-Selection and influence do not interact independently: they affect each other reciprocally (Xu, Frank, & Penuel, 2018).
-Let's define these two processes:

-- *Selection*: the process of choosing relationships
-- *Influence*: the process of how our social relationships affect behavior

-While these are processes are complex, it is possible to study them using data about people's relationships and behavior.
-Happily, the use of these methods has expanded along with R. In fact, long-standing R packages have become some of the best tools for studying social networks.
-Additionally, while there are many nuances to studying selection and influence, these are models that can be carried out with relatively simple modeling techniques like linear regression.
-We describe these in [Appendix C](#c20c), as they do not use the tidytuesday dataset and are likely to be of interest to readers after mastering the preperation and visualization of network data.
+Sociograms are a useful visualization tool to  reveal who is interacting with whom--and, in some cases, to suggest why.
+In our applications of data science, we have found that the individuals (such as teachers or students) who are represented in a network often like to see what the network (and the relationships in it) *look like*.
+It can be compelling to think about why networks are the way they are, and how changes could be made to - for example - foster more connections between individuals who have few opportunities to interact.
+In this way, social network analysis can be useful to the data scientist in education because it provides a technique to communicate with other educational stakeholders in a compelling way.

+Social network analysis is a broad (and growing) domain, and this chapter was intended to present some of its foundation.
+Fortunately for R users, many recent developments are implemented first in R (e.g., @R-amen).
+If you are interested in some of the additional steps that you can take to model and analyze network data, consider the appendix on two types of models (for selection and influence processes), [Appendix C](#c20c).